idia640/presentations/week11/PITCHME.md

 - What is culture (according to Hall)?
 - What affect might it have on thinking?
 - How might it influence design?

 ---

-## Objectives

-- Gain an appreciation for how culture affects interface design

----